zmoog/ifq/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+> What things you need to install the software and how to install them

+You need to install `pipenv` to handle the dependencies.

 ```
-Give examples
+$ pip install pipenv
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+> A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Install all the dependencies (prod and dev):

 ```
-Give the example
+$ pipenv install -dev
 ```

 And repeat